Kejriwal tsunami: How AAP's quirky social media tactics translated to more votes

 In India, it was the then chief minister of Gujarat Narendra Modi who gained popularity on Twitter back in 2009.

-Delhi chief minister also used digital media to reach out to even the last Aadmi in the national capital, which did bring good results for them.
+Delhi Chief Minister also used digital media to reach out to even the last Aadmi in the national capital, which did bring good results for them.

 Delhi Elections: These memes will leave you in splits